VigilioYonatan/Vigilio/preact-fetching/README.md

     onSuccess: null, // callback when the fetch is  success (data)=>{} //default null
     refetchOnReconnect: false, // when the net back it fetching // default false
     delay: null, // delay to consume fetch //default null
-    clean: true, // it no clean when refetch data //default clean };
+    clean: true, // it no clean when refetch data //default clean,
+    transformData: (data) => Data, // callback that modify data };
 ```